jaratedealer/jaratedealer/README.md

 　　　　bloodysuit, swordvan &　　snipercest truther

-　　　miss mauling shippers do you even exist hello..
+　　　piss mauling shippers do you even exist hello..

 　　i follow whoever i find cool　　but dont mind softblocks if it makes you uncomfortable